ofiwg/libfabric/man/fi_cxi.7.md

 :   Number of request buffers.
 Dynamically increasing and decreasing request
     buffer count is not currently supported.

+*FI_CXI_FC_RETRY_USEC_DELAY*
+:   Number of micro-seconds to sleep before retrying a dropped side-band, flow
+    control message.
+Setting to zero will disable any sleep.

 Note: Use the fi_info utility to query provider environment variables:
 <code>fi_info -p cxi -e</code>